xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 5.3.2 User Interface and Configuration
-When range constraints are present on types and applied to data elements in a model, Verifier will enforce them.
-This checking will be enabled by default with no option to disable it.
+When range constraints are present on types and applied to data elements in a model, Verifier can enforce them.
+Checking will be enabled by default.
+A means to disable range checking must be supplied.
+Consider accessing this setting in the same vicinity as instance population check configuration.

 5.3.3 Default Values
 Just as in translation, when the attribute of a class is typed with a